 - Adoption and Children Act 2002;

-All children and young people have the right to have their physical and mental health safeguarded and promoted.
-They also have the right to live a healthy lifestyle.
+All children and young people have the right to have their physical, emotional and mental health safeguarded and promoted.
+Where appropriate, they should be supported to develop a sense of well being through:

 Enjoying and achieving

 All children and young people have the right to the best possible education and training which meets their identified needs and equips them to live full adult lives.
 Looked after children should have the opportunity to attend good schools, higher education/training establishments where they make the expected or greater than expected progress and effective use is made of the additional resources available for them through the pupil premium.
 All children (not forgetting young carers) have the right to time and support to pursue appropriate leisure interests.

 Making a positive contribution

 All children have the right to be supported in their studies, to be prepared for adult life and work, and to be equipped with the skills and knowledge that will help them overcome any social disadvantage, become self-sufficient and able to make positive choices for themselves.

 Consideration of children's welfare and best interests will always be at the centre of the work that is undertaken.